 Juniper Partners Limited was appointed as the Company Secretary and Administrator with effect from 1 July 2023.
-Prior to this Link Company Matters provided company secretarial services and Link Alternative Fund Administrators provided fund administration services.
-Juniper Partners Limited receives a base annual fee of £145,000 plus 0.002% per annum on Net Assets of upto £1 billion, and 0.001% per annum on Net Assets over £1 billion.
-The total fee is discounted by £30,000 in the first year of service, and by £15,000 in the second year.
+Juniper Partners Limited receives a base annual fee of £145,000 plus 0.02% per annum on Net Assets of up to £1 billion and 0.01% per annum on Net Assets over £1 billion.

-The Company Secretarial and Administration Agereement is subject to six months' written notice.
+The Company Secretarial and Administration Agreement is subject to six months' written notice.